Rab-son/ES6/Section 3/README.md

 # Learning more about:
-- Let
-- Const
+- Object Literal Enhancement
-- Template Strings
+- Spread Operator
-- Searching Strings
+- Destructuring
-- Symbols
+- For/Of
-- Maps
+- Classes
-- Sets
+- Getters and Setters